 At a time when social media platforms are awash with nihilism- or radicalisation-inducing content, they mightn’t be the best places to get your flow on.
 Those are worst-case scenarios, of course.
 And they don’t come about all at once.

 But, like a good flow state, the road to some truly dark places on social happen with a series of small steps.
 Each a little bit more intriguing or challenging or provocative.

 Even if you don’t end up in a thicket of extreme political content, spending too long on any social platform can drag you in bramble-patch of blandness that reinforces the sense of languishing you set out to avoid.

 But it’s easy

-The challenge: options like social media are the easiest thing available to you when your impulse is to fall into something.
-It mightn’t even be deliberate – it’s just a habit, an association you’ve picked up without realising.
+The challenge: things like social media are your easiest option when you want to fall into something.
+It mightn’t even be deliberate – it’s just an association you’ve picked up without realising.

 James Clear talks about this in his book Atomic habits:

 The less energy a habit requires, the more likely it is to occur.
 Look at any behavior that fills up much of your life and you’ll see that it can be performed with very low levels of motivation.
 Habits like scrolling on our phones, checking email, and watching television steal so much of our time because they can be performed almost without effort.
 They are remarkably convenient.

 The goal, he argues, isn’t the habit itself: it’s whatever feeling the habit provides.
 “Dieting is an obstacle to getting fit,” he says.
 “Meditation is an obstacle to feeling calm.”

 We tend towards the easiest obstacle to overcome.
 If the goal is find a quick spark to fight of a nameless sense of ennui, you might want to do something profound or meaningful but, chances are, your life isn’t designed to make that a simple task.
 So you tilt towards the easiest way to fight the woe.
 Often, you know, your content feed of choice.